Terms of Business

 Introducer for Lending Services

-Coole Bevis Wealth Management Limited does not provide advice on lending based services, such as Mortgages, Equity Release loans or commercial credit of any type.
+Coole Bevis Wealth Management does not provide advice on lending-based services, such as Mortgages, Equity Release loans or commercial credit of any type.

 In some instances however, we may refer you to third party institutions who offer solutions for lending based services.
-Where Coole Bevis Wealth Management Limited make a referral to a third party institution for lending services we are acting in the capacity as an introducer and are not making a recommendation or providing advice as to the suitability of an underlying product or service.
+Where Coole Bevis Wealth Management make a referral to a third party institution for lending services we are acting in the capacity as an introducer and are not making a recommendation or providing advice as to the suitability of an underlying product or service.
+We are a credit broker and not a lender.

 In addition, where we introduce you to a third party for lending services we may receive an introducer fee.
 We will disclose details of any fees, commissions, or other benefits received in connection with any introduction and keep relevant records of such transactions.
 These introduction fees will be payable on completion of application for lending.